kartik-v/dependent-dropdown/README.md

 1. Latest [JQuery](http://jquery.com/)
 2. All select inputs in markup must have a defined `ID` attribute for the plugin to work.
-3. Works currently only with default HTML select input.
+3. Tested to work currently with default HTML select input.
 It is not tested to work with other JQuery plugins that enhance the HTML select input (e.g. Select2, multiselect etc.).
 However, the plugin exposes events, which can be used in such situations.
 4. The dependent dropdown is generated using an ajax call and hence requires a web server and web programming language to